awslabs/aws-sdk-ios-samples/README.md

       + Token Vending Machine (Anonymous version)

 #### [S3_SimpleDB_SNS_SQS_DemoTVMIdentity](S3_SimpleDB_SNS_SQS_DemoTVMIdentity/README.md)
-* This is a sample mobile application demonstrates interaction with a Token Vending Machine where a username/password combination is required.
+* This is a sample mobile application that demonstrates interaction with a Token Vending Machine where a username/password combination is required.
     * AWS Services involved:
       + Simple Storage (S3)
       + SimpleDB